Linkedin

 Here are a few possibilities to consider.

 • Personal loan.
 A personal loan is money you borrow for personal reasons.
-Personal loans aren't tied to your home, and they usually have fixed interest rates.
+Personal loans are typically unsecured and aren't tied to your home.
+They usually have fixed interest rates and set monthly payments.
 The interest rates on personal loans tend to be higher than the rates on HELOCs, and the loan limits tend to be lower.

 • Credit card.
 Credit cards could help you cover expenses in a pinch, though they typically have much higher interest rates than HELOCs.
-You could take a cash advance from a credit card, but that's one of the most expensive ways to borrow since interest rates often hover around 30%.
+Credit limits may also be much lower than you need.
+You could take a small cash advance from a credit card, but that's one of the most expensive ways to borrow since interest rates often hover around 30%.

 • Retirement loans.
-If you have a 401(k) through your job, you may be able to borrow from it.
-That can be tricky, however, if you think a job change might be on the horizon.
-Typically, if you separate from your employer for any reason, you need to repay the entire loan in full.
+If you have a 401(k) through your job, you may be able to borrow from it if your employer allows.
+The downside is you lose growth of the funds you borrow.
+Additionally, if you separate from your employer for any reason, you need to repay the entire loan in full.
 Otherwise, you could get hit with a sizable tax bill.

 • Friends and family.
 You might turn to friends and family if you need a smaller loan.
 Consider a formal loan agreement so that everyone involved is aware of the terms of the loan and when it will be repaid.